-Prerequisite: Art major, minor, art specialization, or consent of instructor.
+Prerequisite: Art major, minor, art specialization, or instructor consent.

 An exploration of contemporary art, for portfolio development and exhibition preparation.
 Students will produce art that demonstrates evidence of sustained study on a specific theme, with a focus on independent research and individualized assignments.
 A gallery exhibition of finished work and written thesis statement is required.